-Digital Transformation has its greatest potential impact as it relates to the core business process of organizations, which is the creation of goods and services for consumers.
-In most companies this process involves employees who are not connected to a desk: production workers, retail personnel/frontliners, call-center agents, bus drivers, nurses, service staff, etc.
+Digital transformation has its greatest potential impact as it relates to the core business process of organizations, which is the creation of goods and services for consumers.
+In most companies, this process involves employees who are not connected to a desk: production workers, retail personnel/front-line staff, call-center agents, bus drivers, nurses, service staff, etc.

 And when we say "digital infrastructure" we mean the possibility of exchanging information with employees over a direct digital channel.
 Such a digital channel could be email or the intranet—commodities to most of us, but unavailable to non-desk workers.